aysucengiz/CENG795/blogs/blogblogblogblog.md

 mipmaps.push_back(m0);
 ```

-This is open to improvement since currently I only store the RGB and if the channel numbers are different and I need that  the program won't work as accepted.
+This is open to improvement since currently I only store the RGB.
+If the channel number is different and I need that information then I will not be able to use it.
 But no issue for now, let's continue with loading the image.

-### Loading the texture image
+### 2. Loading the texture image
 For this purpose I used the stb library and the function `stbi_load`.
 It is important to add the header to the folder and include it as follows:
 ```c++
 #define STB_IMAGE_IMPLEMENTATION